 Card networks like Mastercard acknowledge that identifying and preventing all fraudulent activity is unrealistic for most merchants.
-Mistakes can happen and, from time to time, a bad actor might slip through merchants’ defenses.
+Mistakes can happen.
+A bad actor might slip through merchants’ defenses from time to time.

-Although preventing 100% of fraud may be unrealistic, the company still wants to minimize the number of incidents that occur on their network.
+But, while preventing 100% of fraud may be unrealistic, the company still wants to minimize the number of incidents that occur on its network.
 Their reputation is tied to the security and stability of card payments.
-Thus, allowing uncontrolled fraud on their network could damage their reputation and shake consumer confidence in payment card security over time.
+Thus, allowing uncontrolled fraud on their network could damage their reputation.
+It could shake consumer confidence in payment card security over time.

-The card networks ultimately want to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
+Each card network wants to create a fair and sustainable payments ecosystem for cardholders, banks, and merchants.
 Unfortunately, that means some legitimate merchants who experience excessive attacks from fraudsters may get caught in the crosshairs.

-Below are the monthly thresholds that would make a merchant liable to end up in the program:
+Below are the monthly thresholds that could place you in the program: